cvee112/productivity-automations/README.md

 10. You're done!
 Feel free to test this out by using a time that's a minute or two away from your current time, just to check that it works as intended.

     P.S.
-After this, when you open Terminal, you might get notification saying "You have mail."
+After this, when you open Terminal, you might get a notification saying "You have mail."
 If you want to clear that, just input `mail` to read the mail, keep on pressing <kbd>Enter</kbd> until you've read all the mail (if there are multiple), then input `q` to exit.

 ## Automation X: Under construction <a name="automation-x"></a>